 Create a Rotation

 One option that can help maintain tradition (and sanity) is to create a holiday rotation.
 If last year you spent Mother's Day with his family, this year it can be your turn.
-If this is the first time sticking together for the day, explain to both families your intentions of taking turns moving forward and choose together which family to begin with.
-(If you want to be super fair, you can even flip a coin.)
+If this is the first time you're sticking together for the day, explain to both families your intentions of taking turns moving forward and choose together which family to begin with (if you want to be super fair, you can even flip a coin).
 Just be certain that whichever mom you reserve for next year still feels the love!

 There are two ways to conquer Mother's Day like a champ and still see both moms.
 For couples who are lucky enough to have your families live in near proximity to one another, you can split the day.
 Brunch with your mom and dinner with your mother-in-law?
 Boom.

 Luckily, weekends also have two glorious days (we wish it was three, or four...).
 Anyway—if you want to ensure that each of your moms has the time and attention they deserve and can't do that on Sunday alone, celebrate "Mother's Day Weekend" instead.
 Spend Saturday with one mom, and Sunday with the other.
 Be sure to set aside a little alone time for the weekend too, so you're not running around like crazy.

 If you can swing it, this is perhaps the best way to keep everyone together, happy, and have some serious family bonding, too.
 If you've recently moved in together, offer to host both your moms for the special event!
 Or, invite both families to brunch.
 This not only streamlines things (in your favor, too!) but it also will help to create family memories for years to come.